 Arrival Ending, Explained

 The biggest revelation of the movie is when you realize that the apparent flashbacks of her daughter we have been seeing throughout the movie are actually flash-forwards or visions from the future.
 It is also important to note that Louise starts getting these visions only after her first encounter with the heptapods.
 The flash-forward in the opening scene of the movie is NOT a vision that Louise is having.
-That was just a narrative tool used by the writer to lead the audience into believing that every upcoming visions are flashbacks.
+That was just a narrative tool used by the writer to lead the audience into believing that every upcoming vision is a flashback.
 The fact that her daughter’s name Hannah, a palindrome, is also a nod to the general circular theme of the movie.

 The philosophical question that the movie puts forth to the audience is this: “If you could see your whole life from start to finish, would you change things?”
 Louise didn’t.
 She marries Ian knowing that their daughter will die of cancer.
 She knows that he will leave her when he realizes that she knew about their daughter’s untimely demise.
 From an emotional point of view, it’s such a horrible experience that she has to go through.
 Losing one’s child alone is one of the most traumatic experiences that anyone has to endure.